chenry22/chenry22/README.md

 ## Hello! 🐈‍⬛
-**I'm Caleb, a CS student currently studying at Washington University in St. Louis!**
+**I'm Caleb, a computer science student currently studying at Washington University in St. Louis!**

 *Here are some of my programming strengths:*